codingforpleasure/customized-workspace/Ubuntu/useful-resources/numpy.md

 Take the matrix M and decompose or represent it as the product of three other matrices.

+Has a wide array of applications:
+1. dimensionality reduction
+2. image compression
+3. denoising data

 <p align="center" style="width:400px;" >
   <img src="images/numpy/svd.png" title="tool tip here">
 </p>